AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 WWAN slot

 - Looking at the motherboard's [schematic diagram of Dell 5300](https://laptop-schematics.com/view/11853/), it does seem to support SSD via WWAN Slot.
 However, it did not work with B+M key 2242 M.2 (NVME/SATA)SSD.
 What I hadn't try was enabling SATA ports in BIOS mod.
-All the SATA ports are disabled by default and not accessible in BIOS mode.
+All the SATA ports are disabled by default and not accessible in BIOS menu.
 Maybe enabling one of those SATA ports might work with M.2 SATA SSD.

 # Geekbench 6